 Describe any changes made to this goal, expected outcomes, metrics, or actions and services to achieve this goal as a result of this analysis and analysis of the LCFF Evaluation Rubrics, as applicable.
-Identify where those changes can be found in the LCAP.
-TAS has systems and protocols to meet the needs of staff to ensure that an environment is provided that will allow instruction to occur impeded.
+Identify TAS has systems and protocols to meet the needs of staff to ensure that an environment is provided that will allow instruction to occur impeded.
 The email portal system at the school site was successfully implemented in the 2016-2017 school year.
 Jobs for facilities, technology and school supplies were accomplished with a turnaround of about a week, communication concerning the tickets were not an overt concern.
 The also provided an efficient system of serving meals through our own kitchen.
 Additional Chrome Books were bought for the middle school and an additional part time tech support was brought on to ensure proper maintenance.
 The evening custodial crew and supervision team struggled to maintain employees throughout the year and the school is looking to hire additional support for both areas.